Are you exploring whether Jesus Christ could be the way of salvation for you? Then you are in the right place, and we are very glad you are here.

 Here in America, with its emphasis on religious freedom, we have not endured the level of scorn and persecution that believers in other parts of the world have.
 There are people being made homeless, imprisoned, horrifically tortured, and even put to death only because they are not ashamed to be identified with Christ.
 Those disciples will be richly rewarded one day in Heaven.

 Third, we must follow Him.
 Just like the apostles did.
 They traveled, ate, ministered, and suffered with Him.
 Later, they even died because of their association with Him.
 We cannot physically walk with Him as they did, which is why the gift of the Holy Spirit is such a blessing.
 Also, we can meditate on His word, obey His commands, pray to Him, and spread our faith to others.
 We can walk and minister alongside fellow Christ followers.
-These are all things He desires of us.
+These are all things He desires of us and uses to show us the way we are to follow.

 This surrender to Jesus is absolute, and it is a lifelong call.
 By becoming a disciple, we are agreeing to “lose” our life, rather than to keep it for ourselves and our own wants, desires, and gratifications.